guardian/frontend/.github/PULL_REQUEST_TEMPLATE.md

 ## Does this affect other platforms - Amp, Apps, etc?

 ## Does this affect GLabs Paid Content Pages?
+Should it have support for Paid Content?

 ## Screenshots